python/devguide/developers.rst

 Permissions History
 -------------------

+- INADA Naoki was given push privileges on September 26, 2016 by Brett Cannon, on the recommendation of Yury Selivanov.

 - Xavier de Gaye was given push privileges on June 3, 2016 by Brett Cannon, on the recommendation of Victor Stinner.